I Hate Childbirth, But There Is That Bliss

 When Bliss Is Broken

 I have a few of friends whose babies have passed away because of SIDS or other medical issues either during the birthing process or later on within those first couple years.
-I am not even that close of friends to any of these women, but my heart breaks for them when I see their posts on Facebook or I hear them talking about it.
-I can’t comprehend their pain, but I want to help other mothers from experiencing this heartache when I so easily can help.
+I am not even close to any of these women, but my heart breaks for them when I’ve heard bits and pieces of their stories.
+I can’t grasp their pain, I can only be a friend.
+But I can help other mothers from experiencing this heartache.

 Let’s consider this report, SOWM, like a Facebook post or a conversation with a neighbor where our heart becomes broken for our friend, another mother.
 And because I really think it is vital to love our neighbor- even if they aren’t right next door, but say, in Afghanistan or Romania or DR Congo or Cambodia- I will hear the heart behind these facts and I will do something about it.
 I might not send her flowers, a card or a check like I would my literal neighbor – but wait, who says I can’t or shouldn’t do that?